awsdocs/amazon-vpc-user-guide/doc_source/endpoint-service-overview.md

 + If an endpoint service is associated with multiple Network Load Balancers, then for a specific Availability Zone, an interface endpoint establishes a connection with one load balancer only\.
 + For the endpoint service, the associated Network Load Balancer can support 55,000 simultaneous connections or about 55,000 connections per minute to each unique target \(IP address and port\)\.
 If you exceed these connections, there is an increased chance of port allocation errors\.
 To fix the port allocation errors, add more targets to the target group\.
 For information about Network Load Balancer target groups, see [Target groups for your Network Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html) and [Register targets with your Target Group](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/target-group-register-targets.html) in the *User Guide for Network Load Balancers*\.
 + Availability Zones in your account might not map to the same locations as Availability Zones in another account\.
 For example, your Availability Zone `us-east-1a` might not be the same location as `us-east-1a` for another account\.
 For more information, see [Regions and Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions-availability-zones)\.
 When you configure an endpoint service, it's configured in the Availability Zones as mapped to your account\.
++ An endpoint service is only available in the Region where you created it\.
 + Review the service\-specific limits for your endpoint service\.
 + Review the security best practices and examples for endpoint services\.
-For more information, see [Policy best practices](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-policy-examples.html#security_iam_service-with-iam-policy-best-practices) and [Controlling access to services with VPC endpoints](vpc-endpoints-access.md)\.
+For more information, see [Policy best practices](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-policy-examples.html#security_iam_service-with-iam-policy-best-practices) and [Control access to services with VPC endpoints](vpc-endpoints-access.md)\.